jamulussoftware/jamulus/CONTRIBUTING.md

 If your code requires new dependencies, be sure that those are available on all supported platforms and that the introduction of those dependencies has been discussed and accepted.
 ### User experience
 Jamulus is used by people all over the world with different backgrounds and knowledge.
 Features and language should be user focused.
-Language wise, the Jamulus project has a [style and tone guide](https://jamulus.io/contribute/Style-and-Tone) which you should follow to remain consistent.
+The Jamulus project has a [style and tone guide](https://jamulus.io/contribute/Style-and-Tone) which you should follow to remain consistent.
-Feature wise, think what your least tech-savvy friend would think about your change: Would it result in confusion or ambiguity?
+Features should be usable in the sense that they act as expected to somebody who does not have a technical background.
 ### Ownership
 The submitter of an Issue or a PR is responsible for its care and feeding, answering all questions directed at them, and making agreed amends if needed.